-The computer memory is one of the most indispensable physical devices in your computer to store information temporarily or permanently.
+Computer memory is one of the most indispensable physical devices in your computer to store information temporarily or permanently.
 The computer memory includes RAM (random access memory), ROM (read-only memory), and Cache (you could click computer booting to know the relationship between RAM and ROM).
 It enables the computer CPU to access instructions and data at a fast speed.

-The memory is used so as to store the operational data of the CPU temporarily and the data exchanged with external memory (i.e a hard disk).
+The memory is used to store the operational data of the CPU temporarily and the data is exchanged with external memory (i.e a hard disk).
 That is to say, the CPU can transfer the data that needs to be operated into the memory for operation, and transmit the result out when the operation is finished.

 What’s more, the program installed on the hard drive disk is also loaded into memory for running.
 Undoubtedly, the main memory is a major factor in determining your computer’s performance and operational stability as well.

 Windows 10 high memory usage is closely related to virtual memory and RAM.
-Although computer memory has a close relationship with CPU and hard drive, the 100 memory usage problem is very different than the problems of high CPU usage and high disk usage.
+Although computer memory has a close relationship with the CPU and hard drive, the 100 memory usage problem is very different than the problems of high CPU usage and high disk usage.

 In many cases, your computer will freeze if it encounters a high memory usage problem.
 This situation happens often when a large game is running, suddenly, you will see “Your computer is low on memory” error message window.

 In fact, you could do a small diagnosis and determine 100 memory usage issues in Windows 10 on Task Manager.